a0viedo/inohealth-challenge/README.md

 - Node.js >= 20
 - Docker

-Make a copy of the `.env.example` to a file `.env`.
+Make a copy of the `.env.example` to a file `.env.local`.
 Run PostgreSQL as container:

 ```
 docker run --name local-postgres -p 5432:5432 -e POSTGRES_PASSWORD=secret -d postgres